Non-Euclidean Crystallographic Rigidity: Abstract

 \section{Abstract}

 This paper establishes combinatorial characterisations of forced-symmetric and forced-periodic rigidity (under a fixed lattice) of bar-joint frameworks in non-Euclidean normed planes.
-In $\ell_q$-planes for $q\in(1,\infty)\backslash\{2\}$, we prove characterisations for periodic rigidity and finite reflectionally-symmetric rigidity.
-We also characterise symmetric rigidity in this space with respect to the orientation-reversing wallpaper group $\Z^2\rtimes\mathcal{C}_s$, otherwise known as $pm$ in crystallography.
-In the $\ell_1$ and $\ell_\infty$-planes, we provide characterisations for periodic rigidity and $\Z^2\rtimes\mathcal{C}_s$-symmetric rigidity.
+In $\ell_q$-planes for $q\in(1,\infty)\backslash\{2\}$, we prove characterisations for forced-periodic rigidity and forced-reflectionally-symmetric rigidity.
+We also characterise forced-symmetric rigidity in this space with respect to the orientation-reversing wallpaper group $\Z^2\rtimes\mathcal{C}_s$, otherwise known as $pm$ in crystallography.
+In the $\ell_1$ and $\ell_\infty$-planes, we provide characterisations for forced-periodic rigidity and forced-$\Z^2\rtimes\mathcal{C}_s$-symmetric rigidity.
 All of these characterisations are proved by inductive constructions involving Henneberg-type graph operations.

 \textbf{Keywords}: infinitesimal rigidity; forced-symmetric rigidity; non-Euclidean norm; crystallographic framework; wallpaper group; gain graph.